HasanTarik-REC/Note-Collections/Third Year/Odd Semester/Computer Networks/Introduction.md

 |3.
 The transmission speed of a LAN is high.|3.
 The transmission speed of a MAN is average.|3.
 The transmission speed of a WAN is low.|
 |4.
 Design and maintenance  are easy.|4.
 Design and maintenance are more difficult than LAN.|4.
 Design and maintenance are more difficult than LAN as well MAN.|

+### **<br/>Define protocol and protocol stack**
+A protocol is an agreement
+between the communicating
+parties on how communication is to proceed.<br/>
+A list of protocols used by a certain system, one protocol per layer, is called a protocol stack.

+### **<br/>Define network architecture**
+A set of layers and protocols is called a network architecture.

+### **<br/>Define peer**
+The entities comprising the corresponding layers on different machines are called peers.
+The peers may be processes, hardware devices, or even human beings.
+In other words, it is the peers that communicate by using protocol.
+A five-layer network is illustrated in Fig. 1

 ### **<br/>Design Issues for the layers**
 - Reliability